Expert Advice On Improving Your Home

 Cost of HVAC Installation and Maintenance in Fridley

-• Split or mini-split: If your home lacks the ductwork for central air or heating, you likely have a split or mini-split system instead.
-Split HVAC systems have indoor units in each room to control temperature.
-These connect to an outdoor unit.
+• Split or mini-split: If your home doesn't have the right ductwork for central heating or air, you likely have a split HVAC system.
+Split or mini-split systems consist of interior units that control the temperature in individual rooms, and that are all connected to an outdoor unit.

 • Hybrid split: A hybrid split HVAC system performs similarly to a standard split system, but has the capacity to draw on either electricity or gas as energy sources.